chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E3 - Talon.md

 	- Boun’s eyes widen as a bunch of coins drop into his hand
 	- Raya: Double of what I promised.
 I’m sorry I assumed the worst of you.
 Purchase your ship repairs and go crazy with cooking ingredients!
 - “Thank you, Raya!
 And good luck with stealing Talon’s Gem artefact.”
 	- Raya double-takes, sternly: “What?!
 Shhhh!
 How—?
-Nevermind.
-If people find out, they’ll stop me from saving Kumandra—don’t you tell ANYONE about this.”
+Never mind.
+If people find out, they’ll—don’t you tell ANYONE about this.”
 		- #payme later, the whole of Talon finds out.
 Raya blames Boun, but it’s the spy.
 	- “But… can’t _I_ know about it?”
 	- “No.”
 	- “…okay.
 I didn’t tell you about what happened to my family, either.”
 	- “In the end, we both still got what we wanted!”
 	- Boun sadly nods, shrugs, poking at his disfigured ship.
 “I’m going to find ship repair parts now.
-I trust that you’re a good guy.”
+Raya, I trust that you’re a good guy… but I’ll never know for sure.”
 They part ways.

 %%
 - Boun reaches out his hand at the first stall for a fruit.